prashanthtr/Digiscores-work/README.md

 The Digital Score project (DigiScore) is funded by the European Research Council (ERC) to explore the effect of digital scores on creativity and musicianship.

-In role as Postdoctoral Research Fellow in Creative AI, I was involved in leading the development of multi-modal communications interfaces for human-data interaction in following projects:
+In role as leading Postdoctoral Research Fellow in Creative AI, I was involved in leading the development of multi-modal communications interfaces for human-data interaction in following projects:

 1. Human-AI Boxing Matches (Under development)
 	> [BoxingMatch](https://github.com/DigiScore/boxing_match)